lucaong/sprockets-chain/README.md

-# SprocketsChain
+# SprocketsChain (experimental)

-This is an experiment.
-The aim is to parse sprocket includes and return the dependency chain, which is an ordered list of file paths where each file appears after all its dependencies.
+`SprocketsChain` parses sprocket includes and returns the dependency chain, which is an ordered list of file paths where each file appears after all its dependencies.

 ## Usage: